 Board of Directors

-Dennis DesRosiers, St. Marys – Chair
+Dennis DesRosiers, St. Marys – Past Chair

 Since starting his consulting company in 1985, Dennis has become literally the “go-to-guy” for interpretive insights into the North American automotive industry and is considered by the automotive industry as one of North America’s leading analysts.
 His thinking is sought not only by automotive executives throughout the supply chain but also by government policy makers and the media.